Prenuptial agreement: India

 In India, prenuptial agreements are very rare and do not have any governing laws.
 However, with rising divorce rates, people are showing increasing interest in them.
-Some lawyers are of the opinion that prenups don't have legal sanctity in India.
+Some lawyers think that prenups don't have legal sanctity in India.
 However, some form of contract is signed in some cases, usually among affluent citizens.
 But, the agreements need to be reasonable and not violate pre-existing laws like the Hindu Marriage Act.
 Indian courts allow a memorandum of settlement to be signed during divorces.
 But, no court has yet been asked to enforce a prenup.

-These agreements may come under the Indian Contract Act 1872.
-The Section 10 of the Indian Contract Act states that agreements are to be considered contracts if they are made by the free consent of the parties.
-However, the Section 23 of the same act states that a contract may be void if they are immoral or against public policy.
+These agreements may come under the Indian Contract Act of 1872.
+Section 10 of the Indian Contract Act states that agreements are to be considered contracts if they are made with the free consent of the parties.
+However, Section 23 of the same act states that a contract may be void if they are immoral or against public policy.

-Goa is the only Indian state where a prenuptial is legally enforceable, as it follows the Portuguese Civil Code, 1867.
+Goa is the only Indian state where a prenuptial is legally enforceable, as it follows the Portuguese Civil Code, of 1867.
 A prenuptial agreement may be signed between the two parties at the time of marriage, stating the regime of ownership.
 If a prenuptial has not been signed, then the marital property is simply divided equally between the husband and wife.

 Hong Kong

-Pre- and Post-Nuptial Agreements in Hong Kong can be of “magnetic importance” in deciding the parties’ claims to ancillary relief.
+Pre and post-nuptial Agreements in Hong Kong can be of “magnetic importance” in deciding the parties’ claims for ancillary relief.
 The leading case of SPH v SA in Hong Kong’s highest court, the Court of Final Appeal followed the earlier English Supreme Court decision of Radmacher v Granatino.
 That was perhaps unsurprising as one of the Judges in Radmacher (Lord Collins) also sat in Hong Kong as an NPJ.
 (Similarly, the successful leading counsel for Frau Radmacher, Richard Todd QC was also leading counsel for Madame S. in SPH v SA).